pogorely/vdjRec/README.md

 ```

 Here is short final output description.
-See methods section in the manuscript (link to arxiv) for detailed description.
+See methods section in the [manuscript](https://www.biorxiv.org/content/early/2017/09/27/195057) for detailed description.

 Field          | Description
 -----          | -----------